SeverinDenisenko/celestial-mechanic-solvers/README.md

-# adams-celestial-mechanic
+# Celestial Mechanic Solvers
- Adams solver for celestial mechanic applications
+ Implementation of some ODE solvers for celestial mechanic.

 ## What is it?